viljoen/StudentManager.Docs/docs/Qualifications/campusqualificationintake.md

 ## **Campus Qualification Intake**

-This feature enable the following:
+This feature enables the following:

 ..1.
 Allows learners to select the qualification they are interested in during the application process ..2.
 Allows for the course work page to be built up per learner